Cognizant-RDMAI/.github/profile/README.md

 :earth_americas: [**Open Risk Map:**](https://github.com/Cognizant-RDMAI/Open-Risk-Map) Collating catchment data to map pollution hotspots and risk areas.

+:eyes: More models coming soon...
+We are working on several other models in parallel, which will be released in the coming months.

-All AI/ML and remote sensing models from RDMAI are currently under development.
-The first version has been released open-source, and the second versions will be released towards the end of the project, in November 2025.
+All AI/ML and remote sensing models from RDMAI are still under development and the second versions will be released towards the end of the project, in November 2025.

 ## Collaboration
 In River Deep Mountain AI we believe that solutions to big challenges come through collaboration, transparency and a systemic approach.
 These principles underpin the project throughout and we have implemented several ways of working that help to support this.
 These include; cross-sector partnerships, co-creation with stakeholders, building for scale, and most importantly knowledge-sharing.